 - Add the kale and ¼ tsp. each of salt and pepper.
 Simmer, stirring occasionally, until wilted, 2 to 3 minutes.
 Serve with bread, if using.

 Congratulations!
 You are quickly on your way to become a health food nut.
 Pretty soon, incorporating healthy, oxygen-rich ingredients into your favorite dishes will feel like second nature.
 Hopefully, you will begin to notice a difference in your oxygen levels!

 If you would like to see your blood-oxygen levels continue to improve, perhaps it is time to take your health into your own hands with cellular therapy.
-The Lung Institute offers an alternative lung disease treatment with the use of autologous cells.
-For more information, call 888-745-6697 or contact the Lung Institute.
+The Lung Health Institute offers an alternative lung disease treatment with the use of autologous cells.
+For more information, call 888-745-6697 or contact the Lung Health Institute.